-Michel de Nostredame, better known as Nostradamus, is widely known as a French physician, astrologer and prophet.
-There were countless court physicians and astrologers over the centuries whose names have been lost to time.
-Nostradamus, however, remains well known more than 400 years after his death, mostly for a 1555 book he wrote titled "The Prophecies."
-Published later as "Centuries," it is a collection of quatrains (four-line rhyming verses), grouped into nine sets of 100 and one of 42, which many claim foretold the future.
+The writer Michel de Nostredame, better known as Nostradamus, is widely known as a French physician, astrologer and prophet.
+Nostradamus remains famous over four hundred years after his death mostly for a 1555 book he wrote titled "Centuries," a collection of one thousand quatrains (four-line rhyming verses) which are said to foretell the future.

-"Two steel birds will fall from the sky on the Metropolis
+"Two steel birds will fall from the sky on the Metropolis,

 The sky will burn at forty-five degrees latitude

 Immediately a huge, scattered flame leaps up